captbaritone/grats/README.md

 # -=[ ALPHA SOFTWARE ]=-

 **Grats is still experimental.
-Feel free to try it out and give feedback, but they api is still in flux**
+Feel free to try it out and give feedback, but the api is still in flux**

 # Grats: Implementation-First GraphQL for TypeScript